 This attachment reports the monitoring of pharmacy compliance with all prospective DUR requirements performed by the State Medicaid Agency, the State Board of Pharmacy, or other entity responsible for monitoring pharmac y activities.
 If the State Medicaid Agenc y itself monitors compliance with these requirements, it may provide a survey of a random sample of pharmacies with regard to compliance with the Omnibus Budget Reduction Act (OBRA) of 1990 prospective DUR requirement.
 This report details state efforts to monitor pharmacy compliance with the oral counseling requirement.
 This attachment should describe in detail the monitoring efforts that were performed and how effective these efforts were in the fiscal year reported.

 ATTACHMENT 2 – RETROSPECTIVE EDUCATIONAL OUTREACH SUMMARY

 This is a year-end summary report on RetroDUR screening and educational interventions.
-The year-end summary report should be limited to the TOP 10 problem with the largest number of exceptions.
+The year-end summary report should be limited to the TOP 10 problems with the largest number of exceptions.
 The results of RetroDUR screening and interventions should be included.

 ATTACHMENT 3 – SUMMARY OF DUR BOARD ACTIV ITIES